 If you search for a media mogul on Linkedin, you’ll be amazed at its endorsements.
 These are active respondents to your skills and expertise, so don’t underestimate them.

 Endorsing back isn’t necessary, but paying it forward is always a good idea.

 Find connections through recommendations.
 Search hashtags or keywords and connect your other social profiles.
 Add your blogs or websites and input your email addresses to search for additional connections.
 You can reach out to your connections and ask for leads or advice.

 As with any other social media, connections are key.
 Join online discussion groups to get connected with other business professionals and create dialogue in your field.

 While connections are important, don’t be the annoying Linkedin person who tries to connect with people they don’t know.

 Download the Linkedin app on your smartphone and tablet and take it where you go.
-As with any social media, timing is key on your posts so make sure you’re reaching peak.
+As with any social media, timing is key on your posts, so make sure you’re reaching the peak.